pierreroth64/loraboard/README.md

 ## Developers

 Please note that this a simple JS script without any architecture effort or framework usage.
-It's provided as-is and you may want to achieve some decoupling with some awesome livraries such as http://backbonejs.org/.
+It's provided as-is and you may want to achieve some decoupling with some awesome libraries such as http://backbonejs.org/.
 There are no tests at all (which is _bad_!)